snowleopard/poets-types/doc/messages.md

 by a _receive handler_.
 When a message is consumed, the receive handler updates the state of the receiving port and vertex.

-Messages are produced, delivered and consumped asynchronously, hence one may need to introduce _message queues_ (also referred to as _buffers_ in hardware) as a temporary storage for messages as they travel along the interconnect.
+Messages are produced, delivered and consumed asynchronously, hence one may need to introduce _message queues_ (also referred to as _buffers_ in hardware) as a temporary storage for messages as they travel along the interconnect.
 These queues may be costly both when implementing POETS engines in hardware and when simulating them in software.